OussamaNahnah/Mobile-Network-Simulation/README.md

 ## Mobile-Network-Simulation

-Simulation of the work of the telephone network using JavaFX
+Mobile network simulation using JavaFX

 ## Tools used
 - JAVA-FX+FXML